dm248/dm248.github.io/posts/20210528_double_XOR.md

 you will find below is a reasonably rectified path.

 The challenge was to decrypt [this](https://github.com/b01lers/b01lers-ctf-2021/blob/main/crypto/XOR2/dist/chal2.enc) specific ciphertext.
-So you had slightly less than 3000 bytes to work with.
+So you had about 2700 bytes to work with.
 The challenge repository can be found [here](https://github.com/b01lers/b01lers-ctf-2021/tree/main/crypto/XOR2).